Summary and Keywords

 Second, historically, climate change public engagement efforts have focused primarily on the environmental dimensions of the threat.
 These efforts have mobilized an important but still relatively narrow range of the public and policy makers.
 In contrast, the public health community holds the potential to engage a broader range of people, thereby enhancing climate change understanding and decision-making capacity among members of the public, the business community, and government officials.

 Third, many of the actions that slow or prevent climate change, and that protect human health from the harms associated with climate change, also benefit health and well-being in ways unrelated to climate change.
-These “co-benefits” to societal action on climate change include reduced air and water pollution, increased physical activity and decreased obesity, reduced motor vehicle-related injuries and death, increased social capital in and connections across communities, and reduced levels of depression.
-Therefore, from a public health perspective, actions taken to address climate change are a “win-win” in that—in addition to responsibly addressing climate change—they can help improve public health and well-being in other ways as well.
+These “cobenefits” to societal action on climate change include reduced air and water pollution, increased physical activity and decreased obesity, reduced motor-vehicle–related injuries and death, increased social capital in and connections across communities, and reduced levels of depression.
+Therefore, from a public health perspective, actions taken to address climate change are a “win-win” in that in addition to responsibly addressing climate change, they can help improve public health and well-being in other ways as well.

-Over the past half decade, U.S.-based researchers have been investigating the factors that shape public views about health risks associated with climate change, the communication strategies that motivate support for actions to reduce these risks, and the practical implications for public health organizations and professionals who seek to effectively engage individuals and their communities.
+Over the past half decade, U.S.-based researchers have been investigating the factors that shape public views about the health risks associated with climate change, the communication strategies that motivate support for actions to reduce these risks, and the practical implications for public health organizations and professionals who seek to effectively engage individuals and their communities.
 This research serves as a model for similar work that can be conducted across country settings and international publics.
-Until recently, the voices of public health experts have been largely absent from the public dialogue on climate change, a dialogue that is often erroneously framed as an “economy vs. the environment” debate.
+Until only recently, the voices of public health experts have been largely absent from the public dialogue on climate change, a dialogue that is often erroneously framed as an “economy versus the environment” debate.
 Introducing the public health voice into the public dialogue can help communities see the issue in a new light, motivating and promoting more thoughtful decision making.